avivdotan/Tempotrons.jl/README.md

 ## Progress
 - [x] The Binary Tempotron is fully implemented.
-- [x] The Multi-Spike Tempotron is fully implemented (might still be buggy).
+- [x] The Multi-Spike Tempotron is fully implemented.

-## TODO
-* Clean up the Multi-Spike Tempotron's implementation.

 ## Dependencies
 * Julia >1.0.0